unlock-protocol/unlock/unlock-protocol.com/blog/protocol-for-membership.md

 ## Leading by example!

 We're putting [our money where our mouth is](/blog/crypto-first/).
-Starting today, we added a lock to this website.
+Starting today, we've added a lock to this website.
 We decided to **limit access to the comments** to the members of the community.

 You can unlock your membership by clicking on the bar at the bottom below (we actually set a price of 0 Ether, so you only pay for gas fees).
 Once you have a key, you will be able to read and write comments.